roshankenia/roshankenia.github.io/_pages/about.md

 **About Me**

 I am a senior undergraduate Computer Science & Math major at Stony Brook University expected to graduate in May 2023.
-Currently, I research with Dr. Zhaozheng Yin at Stony Brook University in his machine learning and biomedical informatics lab.
-Previously, I was a research assistant in Koo Lab at Cold Spring Harbor Laboratory which focused on genomic deep learning and its interpretability.
-In my spare time, I like to learn Hindi, go on runs, watch college football and Jeopardy, and listen to rap.
+Currently, I research with [Dr. Zhaozheng Yin](https://www3.cs.stonybrook.edu/~zyin/index.htm) at Stony Brook University in his machine learning and biomedical informatics lab.
+Previously, I was a research assistant in [Koo Lab](https://koolab.cshl.edu/) at Cold Spring Harbor Laboratory which focused on genomic deep learning and its interpretability.
+In my spare time, I like to go on runs, watch college football and Jeopardy, learn Hindi, and listen to rap.

 **My Interests**